eotamm/survival-analysis/survival.md

 # Comparing different survival models across transformations

-We compare five survival learners: Random Survival Forests, XGBoost with a Cox objective, DeepSurv, a logistic baseline scored with survival metrics, and a classical Cox proportional hazards model.
+We compare five survival learners: Random Survival Forests, XGBoost with a Cox objective, DeepSurv, a logistic regression, and a classical Cox proportional hazards model.
 For computational reasons the Cox model is frequentist rather than Bayesian.
 All methods are evaluated with the same out-of-bag bootstrap; we report Harrell’s C and time-dependent AUC at the median event time, using bootstrap medians and 95% quantile intervals.

 ``` r
 # Combine all models